jianglin-code/jianglin-code.github.io/README.md

+## Major
-Major: I am quite familiar with operating system technology and image processing technology.
+I am quite familiar with operating system technology and image processing technology.
 I also have a good understanding of system framework design, technical proposal evaluation, and technical negotiation.

-## Recent Achievements:
+## Recent Achievements

 > Developed a secure operating system that has obtained Level 4 Certification for Information Security Protection and the Huawei Kunpeng Compatibility Certification.
 >